Master

 By |2023-09-13T09:41:34-04:00September 12, 2023|Blog, Community Engagement and Power Building|Comments Off on Making Community Engagement Transformative: Lessons Learned for Those Who Really Want to Build and Shift Power

-The Journey Continues: Making the Evaluation Profession More Diverse and Inclusive
+The Journey Continues: Making the Evaluation Profession More Culturally Responsive and Competent

 In 1997, several influential evaluators who represented the American Evaluation Association (AEA) and W.K.
 Kellogg Foundation’s leadership got together to discuss how to diversify the evaluation profession and create a pipeline for evaluators from underrepresented populations.
 An initiative was conceived, funded by the Kellogg Foundation, advised by an AEA committee, and implemented by Community Science (at that time, it was called the Association for the Study and Development of Community).